alicekalemba/Python_data_analytics_cheat_sheet/README.md

 [Official Docs](https://www.w3schools.com/python/pandas/ref_df_describe.asp#:~:text=The%20describe()%20method%20returns,The%20average%20(mean)%20value.)

-The describe() its a pandas datafram and a method that provides descriptive statistics that summarize the central tendency, dispersion, and shape of a dataset’s distribution, excluding NaN values.
+The describe() its a pandas dataframe and a method that provides descriptive statistics that summarize the central tendency, dispersion, and shape of a dataset’s distribution, excluding NaN values.
 It is used mostly in Machine learning, it basically returnd the